tinify/wordpress-plugin/readme.txt

 A: Yes!
 After installing the plugin, go to Tools > Compress JPEG & PNG images, and click on "Compress all images" to compress all uncompressed images in your media library.

 == Changelog ==

+= 1.5.0 =
+* Resize oversized uploads automatically, using the TinyPNG API.
+Set a maximum width and/or height and the uploaded original image will be scaled to fit your maximum resolution.

 = 1.4.0 =
 * Added indication of number of images you can compress for free each month.